uo-ec607/lectures/08-regression/08-regression.md

 ## F-statistic: 77.18 on 1 and 56 DF,  p-value: 4.018e-12
 ```

 The overall model fit is much improved by the exclusion of this outlier, with R<sup>2</sup> increasing to 0.58.
 Still, we should be cautious about throwing out data.
 Another approach is to handle or account for outliers with statistical methods.
-Which provides a nice segue to robust and clustered standard errors.
+Which provides a nice segue to nonstandard errors.

 ## Nonstandard errors